 There was so much innovation and style!
 A lot of companies presented interesting collaborations with famous designers bringing us closer to high fashion.
 And you know me, I love fashion!
 I also saw a lot of companies using high-end materials and fabrics for strollers that are usually used for luxury products.

 Matching accessories are becoming more and more popular and are often included.
 The limited collections are a new trendy thing to do.
-Some of the matching diaper bags are now made out of high quality materials and might be more expensive than you regular purse!
+Some of the matching diaper bags are now made out of high-quality materials and might be more expensive than your regular purse!

 As you can imagine it was a totally different experience seeing all of the new models before they are even released.
 Some of the prototypes were not even final!
 It looks like companies are making little improvements up until the very last day before the production.

-I tried to take as many photos as I possible so you don’t miss any details.
-I’ve also planned on shooting a lot of videos, but unfortunately lost my voice on the second day of the Expo.
+I tried to take as many photos as I possibly could so you wouldn’t miss any details.
+I had also planned on shooting a lot of videos, but unfortunately, I lost my voice on the second day of the Expo.
 I mean, what are the chances of losing your voice for four days out of the year when this is the only four days when you REALLY need it?
 Story of my life!
 Oh…

 With so many new companies and so many new products, it was very hard to narrow it down to only 25 strollers.
-I had to concentrate on innovation, style and practicality because there was a lot of boring models that I couldn’t even remember by the end of the day.
+I had to concentrate on innovation, style, and practicality because there were a lot of boring models that I couldn’t even remember by the end of the day.